WarperSan/BossPack/README.md

 # Boss Pack
 This mod adds multiple bosses with their own mechanic.
 All details are explained in each section.

+Are the bosses possible to beat in a normal game ?
+I have no idea.
+GL

 Table of Content:
 1. [The Demon Prince (PRINCE)](https://github.com/WarperSan/BossPack#1-the-demon-prince-prince)
 2. [Queen of Jaws (CEVER)](https://github.com/WarperSan/BossPack#1-the-demon-prince-prince)